 This is the only Universal monster of the time without a fictional antecedent.
-Large segments of the movie are scene-by-scene parallels of the movie Dracula.
+Large segments of the movie are scene-by-scene parallels of Dracula (1931).
 An ankh symbol (the ancient Egyptian glyph for "life") is substituted for the crucifix of the earlier movie.
 Even Edward Van Sloan's character, Dr. Muller, is quite analogous to his Dr. Van Helsing from the vampire film.

 When Ardath Bey steals the scroll from the Egyptian Museum, he was supposed to have left powdered skin in the form of a hand-print, as he did when he escaped from his tomb after awakening when the scroll was read.
 The scene in which the hand-print was discovered was cut from the film, though.

-The character name "Imhotep" was taken from an actual ancient Egyptian, but the real Imhotep was the architect who designed the pyramids and- far from being executed in disgrace- was the only Egyptian, other than the pharoahs, who was made a god after his death.
+The character name "Imhotep" was taken from an actual ancient Egyptian, but the real Imhotep was the architect who designed the pyramids and--far from being executed in disgrace--was the only Egyptian, other than the pharaohs, who was made a god after his death.